-To connect your computer to the modem via USB involves installing the USB driver:
+d.
+To connect your computer to the modem via USB involves installing the USB driver.Insert the CD which came with your gateway into the CD drive of your computer.

 Note: The USB connection option is only available for Windows PCs.
 Also, Windows 95 does not support USB without special operating system upgrades and patches.